Sustainability

 2021 Disclosure of relevant information based on TCFD recommendations.

-Targets for CO2 emission reductions in "the Brother Group Environmental Vision 2050" are revised.
+Targets for CO2 emission reductions (Scopes 1 and 2) in "the Brother Group Environmental Vision 2050" are revised.

 2022 The CO2 emissions reduction targets in "Medium-term Target for 2030" under the revised Environmental Vision receive certification as "1.5°C Target" by the international initiative "Science Based Targets initiative (SBTi)."